-- Does the research require an approach that goes beyond the scope that can be addressed in the core programs of the Division of Earth Sciences Division? - Will the research outcome advance knowledge primarily in the Earth Sciences as opposed to other geosciences (e.g. ocean, atmosphere), biological sciences, or ancillary fields? - Are the disciplinary components of the proposed research well integrated? - Is the management plan likely to result in an effective outcome?
+- To what extent does the research require an approach that goes beyond the scope of what can be addressed in the disciplinary programs of the Division of Earth Sciences? - How much will the research outcome advance knowledge primarily in the Earth sciences as opposed to other geosciences (e.g. ocean, atmosphere), biological sciences, or ancillary fields? - How well integrated are the disciplinary components of the proposed project? - Is the management plan well conceived and likely to result in an effective outcome?